Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-Botox injections are the best known of a group of medications that use various forms of botulinum toxin to temporarily paralyze muscle activity.
+Botox is the best known of a group of medications that use various forms of botulinum toxin to temporarily paralyze muscle activity.
 Other medications that contain botulinum toxin include Dysport, Myobloc and Xeomin.
 This toxin is produced by the microbe that causes botulism, a type of food poisoning.

 These preliminary studies have been small, and many of them didn't include a control group to see if the botulinum toxin injections work better than placebo.
 So there's much left to learn about the possible role of Botox injections in arthritis treatment.